Wayneoween/dnd5e_story_hotdq/_posts/2019-01-01-The_year_before.md

 background_pos: 50% 30%
 ---

-We met each other in a small town called Phandalin, on the northern part of the Sword Coast.
+We met each other in a small town called {% include glossary_link.html title="Phandalin" %}, on the northern part of the Sword Coast.
 The village was haunted by a local gang of bandits called "Redbrands", recognizable by their scarlet cloaks.
 We had a few run-ins with them and eventually freed the town of their presence, which led us to some